emmajdaniel96/marvel-quiz/README.md

 - square bracket notation, a suggestion for dot notation was given instead.

 After validating all file pages, no syntax errors have occured during final testing stage.

+## Unsolved Issues/ Bugs

+### Quiz Page:
+- problems getting the score tracker to update along with the questions answered (Removed from final product, further testing on this code will continue to make this a future feature)

+- colours reacting to correct answers (eg. correct answer turning green once clicked)